aerospike/aerospike-client-python/doc/client.rst

         .. warning::

-            This functionality will become available with a future release of the Aerospike server.
+            This functionality will become available with a future release of the Aerospike Interfaces with the batch index interface on server.

         .. versionadded:: 1.0.42